sqs/go-elasticbeanstalk/README.md

 ### Faking Go support in Elastic Beanstalk

+**NOTE:** Since this section was written, Elastic Beanstalk added Docker support, which lets you run Go apps.
+If you use Docker, ignore this section.
+The `ebc` tool is still useful even if you are using Docker (or any other language, for that matter).

 Because Elastic Beanstalk doesn't natively support Go, we have to use a few tricks (in the `webapp/` and `worker/` dirs):

 1. In `.ebextensions/go.config`, we run a command to install Go on the server, using the